open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.0-snapshot/connectors/database/sap-hana/cli.md

 {% /multiTablesWrapper %}

-In this section, we provide guides and references to use the MySQL connector.
+In this section, we provide guides and references to use the SAP Hana connector.

-Configure and schedule MySQL metadata and profiler workflows from the OpenMetadata UI:
+Configure and schedule SAP Hana metadata and profiler workflows from the OpenMetadata UI:

 - [Requirements](#requirements)
 - [Metadata Ingestion](#metadata-ingestion)